spatialhisto/CTC_CoDuCo/README.md

   - visualized results displaying decoded in situ signals on the DAPI image (TIF files)

 ![CoDuCo image analysis and CTC classification workflow](images/github_workflow_300DPI.png)

+## License
+This work is licensed under CC BY-NC 4.0.
+To view a copy of this license, visit https://creativecommons.org/licenses/by-nc/4.0/